zzdglz/OOP_QA/In-classTalks-2019/Shiqing.md

 The contents of these symbols are addresses of the functions.

 The linker reads the two objects, finds out the actual contents of each symbol, and substitutes the placeholders in each object.
+This is the process of reference resolution.

 In this case, the addresses of `f` and `g` are written into the corresponding locations of `foo.o` to form complete and correct machine instructions.